10 Health Insurance Options Recommended by Digital Nomads for Travel

 5. True Traveler

-True Traveler came highly recommended.
+True Traveler came highly recommended by digital nomads.
 Someone confessed they hadn’t filed a claim with them but have experienced tremendous customer service when they’ve contacted them with inquiries.

 “The flexibility of extending and starting policies while you’re already traveling and for months on end was worth it for me.”